-The provider demonstrated a transparent and open culture in relation to people's safety.
+The practice demonstrated a transparent and open culture in relation to people's safety.

 There was strong leadership and emphasis on continually striving to improve.
+The practice was supported by the corporate group team which provided advice and updates to the practice when required.